Registration FAQsUpdated Tuesday March 26, 2019 by Kris Marceca.

 How do I register?
 This pertains to anything you register for in AGSA, whether its for the spring or fall seasons, clinics, volunteer to coach whatever.

-Go to https://agsafastpitch.siplay.com (the home page) and you will see a button near the top of the page that says " Registration Now Open" Click there and you will be taken directly to the AGSA regisration site.
+Go to https://agsafastpitch.siplay.com (the home page) and you will see a banner near the top of the page that reads " Registration Now Open" Click there and you will be taken directly to the AGSA regisration site.
 Or you can just click on the green "Log-in" button at the top right of the page and it will take you to the same location.
 If this is the first time registering for AGSA, then you will first have to set up an account and then you can register.

 What is the deadline for registration?